 Short-term voluntary summer internships are available for 6–8 weeks between June and September each year.
 These internships are unpaid, but a modest contribution towards daily travel expenses will be provided.
 More information about the internships is available from the Summer Internship role description.

-Please note that applications for 2018–19 are now closed.
-Details of summer intern projects for 2019 will be available in January 2019.
+Details of summer intern projects for 2019 will be available shortly.
+Please check this page regularly for information.

 This exciting Masters course teaches vital plant and fungal identification skills in the context of evolutionary biology and conservation theory and practice.
 It includes a field course in Madagascar and a six-month research project.

 Explore some of the research and activities of our global science and conservation programmes.
 Keep up to date with current developments in Kew science and science policy.

 Kew is a global resource for plant and fungal knowledge.
 Our unique combination of extensive collections, databases, scientific expertise and global partnerships gives us a leading role in facilitating access to fundamental plant and fungal information.
 The core purpose of our science stems from a simple but often overlooked truth: all our lives depend on plants and fungi.